MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 ---
 layout: post
 title: What is scrum about anyway?
-subtitle: Taking away the terminology and focusing on the value
+subtitle: Taking away the terminology and focusing on value
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg
 tags: [Leadership, Agile Transformation, Scrum]
 ---

-Demystifying Scrum
-For those of you who are not interesed in the terminology, here's the value.
+Picture: Two types of people in this world:

+Isn't Scrum something to do with rugby?

+Allow me to demystify Scrum, to move away its jargon, rules, meetings, artifacts and roles, and to focus on the value it generates.

 Rugby: scrum packing closely together with their heads down and attempting

-Isn't Scrum something to do with rugby?

-There are two types of people in this world: those who are apathetic towards Scrum, its jargon and rules.

 Bottom up thinking?